 They are honest guides who openly say what is going on in this country of overcrowded possibilities.
 Have fun reading!

 I have rarely felt as much life as in India’s vibrant streets.
 It’s incredibly fun to walk through the bazaars and capture the oversupply of everything with your eye.
 Hardly any country is as hospitable as this one.
 There are interested and helpful people everywhere.
 Just have a tea at the side of the road and watch the hustle and bustle – wonderful!

 I am very happy to be back in this spiritual country and I am curious to see what the future holds.
 Definitely some trips to the Himalayas, a yoga teacher course and a backpacker trip with you.

 Do you want to be a spectator of the unique film yourself?
 Then register for the three-week backpacker group trip in September.
 It goes once across India (Himalaya Trek, Yoga Ashram, Camel Safari, Spice and Tea Plantation Hike, Houseboat Tour and Beach) .Look forward to many adventures and experiences through the magical land.

 If you like it quieter and want to immerse yourself in the everyday life of a yoga asham, this two-week yoga ashram retreat in October and December will be great for you.
-What’s new here is that you can sniff ashram air for even a week.
-Depending on which date suits you better.
-You are welcome to extend your journey with a follow-up program of your choice.

 For those who are interested in a yoga trip to India, but a trip in 2018 is too short notice, we have already set the dates for 2019.
 This includes brand new travel combos, such as a yoga tour followed by a Ayurveda Resort stay or retreats in the Himalayas or Rishikesh combined with yoga trekking.